HelmutZechmann/courseraGettingCleaningDataProject/CodeBook.md

 This document describes the variables of the output data set and summaries used to calculate the values, along with units and any other relevant information.

-The [first section](#input-data) summarizes relevant parts from the input data code book.
+The [first section](#input-data) summarizes relevant parts from the input data codebook.
 The [next section](#output-variables) describes the output variables with their units.
-The [last section](#transformations) describes the tranformations used to calculate the output values.
+The [last section](#transformations) describes the transformations used to calculate the output values.

 ## Input Data

-The original data set contains a codebook which describes the data set.
+The original data set contains a codebook that describes the data set.
 In this section I repeat the parts of the codebook relevant to the generated data set.

-The input data contains data recorded from the accelerometer and the gyroscope of a smartphone while the person who carried the smartpone was performing one of the following six activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+The input data contains data recorded from the accelerometer and the gyroscope of a smartphone while the person who carried the smartphone was performing one of the following six activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 ### Input Data Variables